AI Grammar Checker vs Traditional Keyboards: What's Better for You?

 Switching to an AI grammar checker isn't always as simple as install-and-go.
 There's definitely a learning curve involved, and it's worth knowing what to expect.

-When you first start using an AI grammar checker, it can feel kinda intrusive.
+When you first start using an AI grammar checker, it can feel a bit intrusive.
 All these suggestions popping up while you're trying to type?
 It takes some getting used to.
-Most users report an initial drop in typing speed of about 20% during the first week as they adjust to the new workflow.
+However, in 2026, the adaptation period has gotten much shorter.
+Most users now report only a 10-12% initial slowdown in the first few days—down from 20% in older versions—thanks to more intuitive interfaces and smarter, less intrusive suggestions.

-But here's the interesting part—after about 2-3 weeks of regular use, most people not only adapt but actually become faster writers than they were with traditional keyboards.
-The initial slowdown transforms into a speedup as you learn to leverage the AI's capabilities.
+Here's the interesting part—after about 1-2 weeks of regular use, most people not only adapt but actually become faster and more confident writers than they were with traditional keyboards.
+The initial slowdown transforms into a productivity boost as you learn to trust and leverage the AI's capabilities.

 Some tips for smoother adaptation: